- Season & Tickets

 - Summer Programs

-Pat has taught all levels of acting as an adjunct professor for Western Michigan University and has frequently been a guest acting professor for Kalamazoo College.
+Daniels has taught all levels of acting as an adjunct professor for Western Michigan University and has frequently been a guest acting professor for Kalamazoo College.
 She also works as a director of audio books for Brilliance Corporation in Grand Haven, Michigan, one of the largest audio book companies in the nation.
 Brilliance is owned by Amazon.com.
-Pat currently teaches Fundamentals of Acting for the University of Texas at Austin.
+Daniels currently teaches Fundamentals of Acting for the University of Texas at Austin.

 Campus Mail Code: D3900